JakubDomin/test_repo2/README.md

 					- module_generator
 					- gcov

-		- in case you change the basic file structure you add :report_include: with a path to your source files:
+		- in case you change the basic file structure add :report_include: with a path to your source files:
 			    :gcov:
 				  :reports: